openbridge/copilot/README.md

 This prompt asks for an analysis of the impact of discount levels on subscription rates for Amazon Subscribe & Save products:

 ```
 "What is the impact of different discount levels on the subscription rates of my Amazon Subscribe & Save products?
-Use the Subscribe & Save Performance Report to analyze the correlation between discount levels offered and the resulting subscription rates and sales volume.
-Please use the Openbridge API to get the latest data models."
+Use the Subscribe & Save Performance Report (sp_fba_sns_forecast) to analyze the correlation between discount levels offered and the resulting subscription rates and sales volume.
+Please use the Openbridge API to get the latest data scehemas."
 ```

 #### Amazon Attribution Data Analysis